otaymerich/electricdiagrams/README.md

  - new_project: shows form for the creation of a new project
  - table.html: displays all the projects of the user logged, allows to download them in pdf format or errase them

-# Statics/logos
+# Statics

-Static folder to save the logos imgaes for each user.
+ - /logos: Static folder to save the logos imgaes for each user.
+ - /pdfs: Static folder to save the pdf documents when the user downloads.
+This folder is automatically cleared.

 # Views